JamsRepos/NexusNation-Bot-Cogs/README.md

 # NexusNation-Bot-Cogs
 A compilation of RedBot Discord Cogs which were used within the NexusNation community.
+This code does not reflect current abilities and is merely for portfolio purposes.

 **Role Reminder** • Notifies & messages users when they lose their Top Donator, VIP or VIP+ role